wangkalbi-gernessen/wangkalbi-gernessen/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-A Front-End Developer student in Vancouver, Canada.
+I'm currently a Front-End Developer student in Vancouver, Canada.
 Actively looking for new opportunities in React and iOS software developer.